shahzadnaeem/TodoApi/TodoApi.Data/README.md

-# .NET Core Multiple Database Support
+# .NET Core Multiple Database Provdiers Support

 ## Introduction

-This document outlines how run an application on multiple databases.
+This document outlines allowing multiple database providers for an application.

-In this example, we support Sqlite and PostgreSQL
+Here, PostgreSQL is added to an application using Sqlite.

 ## Organisation

-As you can see, the following sub-project directory structure is used.
+The project directory structure has been updated as follows

+- TodoApi.Data directory with three new projects from the main `TodoApi` project
   - Models
     - This contains the EF Core models and a DbContext
   - Migrations.Sqlite
     - This contains the Sqlite specific migrations for Models
   - Migrations.Postgres
     - This contains the Postgres specific migrations for Models

-All of the above projects are referenced by the main `TodoApi` project which can be configured to select either Sqlite or Postgres.
+- TodoApi
+  - The main `TodoApi` project which implements the API

+The main `TodoApi` project now references all three of the TodoApi.Data projects above.

 ## Some Notes